-Tyler Holt enters his second season as the Seminoles’ volunteer coach, back on the diamond where he was an All-American for Florida State from 2008-2010.
+Tyler Holt enters his third season as the Seminoles’ volunteer coach in 2021, back on the diamond where he was an All-American for Florida State from 2008-2010.

-The Gainesville native was the Noles first base coach in 2019, helping lead Florida State to the College World Series for the 23rd time in school history and 17th time under legendary head coach Mike Martin.
-Holt also worked with the Seminole outfielders and baserunners.
+The Gainesville native has been the Noles first base coach the past two years, helping lead Florida State to the College World Series for the 23rd time in school history in his first season.
+Holt also works with the Seminole outfielders and baserunners.

 Holt, along with clubhouse manager Andrew DeGood, also help spearhead the Mike Martin, Jr. Baseball Camps.